waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **BREAKTHROUGH:** The player's X-coordinate when interacting from *below* the FARFETCH'D at (15, 25) determines its destination.
   - **Observation 1:** Standing at (15, 26) and interacting with the bird at (15, 25) causes it to move to the eastern dead-end at (20, 24).
   - **Observation 2:** Standing at (15, 24) and interacting with the bird at (15, 25) causes it to move south to (15, 29).
 - **Current Refined Hypothesis:** The bird's initial facing direction is a critical component of the puzzle, likely influenced by twig piles.
-The interaction from a specific tile (e.g., 15, 24) only works when the bird is facing a specific direction.
 The next step is to manipulate its facing and then trigger the southward movement from (15, 24).

 #### Untestable Hypotheses
 - Use the move 'Headbutt' on the special tree located at (14, 25).
 (Reason: No Headbutt)